rowlesmr/diffract/CIFtoSTR/readme.txt

 For information on exactly what the program does, click 'Info', or running
 >python ciftostr.pyz --info

-ciftostr.py, __main__.py, ciftostr.pyz, and ciftostr.exe are made available under the
+ciftostr.py, __main__.py, ciftostr.pyz, ciftostr.exe, and cif1.exe are made available under the
 GNU Lesser General Public License v3.0 or later.